-If you want to read up on more advanced features of Inkscape, Inkscape: Guide to a Vector Drawing Program by Tavmjong Bah (currently covering Inkscape 0.92) is the standard textbook on it.
+If you want to read up on more advanced features of Inkscape, the free online book Inkscape: Guide to a Vector Drawing Program by Tavmjong Bah (currently covering Inkscape 0.92, with some parts still documenting older versions) is the standard text-book on it.
 There is also a series of tutorials on Inkscape's homepage.